Knoema/knoema-python-driver/README.rst

 7. "ValueError: "Underlying data is very large.
 Can't create visualization" This error can be when you use a big selection.
 Try to decrease the selection.

-8. "The specified host incorect_host does not exist" This error can be when you use nonexistent host in api_config.
+8. "The specified host incorect_host doesn't exist" This error can appear when you use host that doesn't exist.
 Example::

     apicfg = knoema.ApiConfig()